FAQ Answers

 There has been an extreme weather event and the country road to my school is blocked by slips.
 Can I get leave with pay for staying at home?

-Miscellaneous leave (not a cost against your sick leave) can be granted with or without pay if circumstances like these prevent you from travelling to work.
-See ASTCA 5.6.8(a) or STCA 6.6.9(a)
+Miscellaneous leave (not a cost against your sick leave) can be granted if circumstances like these prevent you from travelling to work.
+It is reasonable to expect that short periods of leave due to a genuine regional/national emergency preventing you from coming to school should be paid.
+See ASTCA cl 5.8.8(a) or STCA 6.6.9(a)

 Transfers and Removals